shaquille1/AWS-Lambda/README.md

 # AWS-Lambda
-Update Security Groups Automatically Using AWS Lambda
+This 2 code is to be use to update Security Groups Automatically Using AWS Lambda